 Where: Ballarat Library

-Boori (Monty) Pryor is a multi-award-winning children’s author, musician and storyteller.
+Uncle Boori (Monty) Pryor is an multi-award-winning children’s author, musician and storyteller.
 Boori helps children and community understand the past and present culture of First Nations People, through performative storytelling stemming from his own unique perspective of the world and life experiences.

 Around 40 children and all their big people got up and shook a leg at Ballarat Library ...so much fun.